 Their size means they can be mistaken for food by even the smallest sea creatures, as well as large animals like seabirds and fish.

 Scientists are concerned about the damage this could be causing.
 Plastics could block animals’ digestive systems or lower the amount of food they can eat.
-Not just that, but microplastics can carry toxic chemicals on their surface.
+Not only that, but microplastics can carry toxic chemicals on their surface.
 So, scientists are calling for further research into pollution from microscopic waste.

-“Things have progressed in terms of understanding where you can find microplastics and how much is out there, but we still haven’t worked out what damage this is doing to animals,” says Matthew Cole from the Plymouth Marine Laboratory and University of Exeter, who has co-authored a major review of all published microplastic studies.
+“Things have progressed in terms of understanding where you can find microplastics and how much is out there, but we still haven’t worked out what damage this is doing to animals,” says Matthew Cole from the Plymouth Marine Laboratory and the University of Exeter, who has co-authored a major review of all published microplastic studies.

 “We’re still on the tip of the iceberg in terms of understanding how these particles affect the health of marine animals,” he adds.

-Mass production of plastic began in the 1940s, and has since exploded.
-In 2009, 230 million tonnes of plastic were produced, equivalent to the weight of a double decker bus every two seconds.
+Mass production of plastic began in the 1940s and has since exploded.
+In 2009, 230 million tonnes of plastic were produced, equivalent to the weight of a double-decker bus every two seconds.
 The increase in large plastic waste in the sea quickly concerned people, because of its visibility.
 Understandably, the spread of microscopic plastic fragments has gone largely unnoticed by the general public.

 But the chemicals these fragments carry may be more dangerous than the plastics themselves.
 Plastic often contains additives to make it last longer.
 These additives can be harmful to health, changing hormonal patterns in fish and birds.
 And, because plastics are oil-based, they are particularly good at attracting waterborne pollutants from other sources.